Aliases for LAMTOR5 Gene

 LAMTOR5 (Late Endosomal/Lysosomal Adaptor, MAPK And MTOR Activator 5) is a Protein Coding gene.
 Diseases associated with LAMTOR5 include hepatitis b and hepatitis.
-Among its related pathways are Signaling by GPCR and mTOR signalling.
+Among its related pathways are Gene Expression and Signaling by GPCR.
 GO annotations related to this gene include guanyl-nucleotide exchange factor activity and protein complex scaffold.

 UniProtKB/Swiss-Prot for LAMTOR5 Gene